mehulagg/gitlab_test/doc/development/integrations/secure_partner_integration.md

 1. Read about our [partnerships](https://about.gitlab.com/partners/integrate/)
    1. [Create an issue](https://gitlab.com/gitlab-com/alliances/alliances/issues/new?issuable_template=new_partner)
    1. Get Test account - [GitLab.com Gold Subscription Sandbox Request](https://about.gitlab.com/partners/integrate/#gitlabcom-gold-subscription-sandbox-request) or [EE Developer License](https://about.gitlab.com/partners/integrate/#requesting-ee-dev-license-for-rd)
-1. Pipeline job(s)
+1. Provide a pipeline job definition
    1. You need to integrate into CI using [pipeline jobs](https://docs.gitlab.com/ee/development/pipelines.html)
-1. Your job must be configured to generate a report artifact
+1. Produce a report artifact with your pipeline job
    1. About [job report artifact](https://docs.gitlab.com/ee/ci/yaml/README.html#artifactsreports)
    1. About [job artifacts](https://docs.gitlab.com/ee/user/project/pipelines/job_artifacts.html) in general.
    1. Your report artifact must be in the correct format as specified for each scanner (below).